 There are two types of blueberries grown in New England.
 Highbush blueberry (Vaccinium corymbosum) is discussed here.
-For information on lowbush blueberry (V. angustifolium, V. myrtilloides), contact David Yarborough at the University of Maine Cooperative Extension in Orono, Maine, or Sonia Schloemann at the University of Massachusetts Extension in Amherst, Massachusetts.
+For information on lowbush blueberry (V. angustifolium, V. myrtilloides), contact Lily Calderwood at the University of Maine Cooperative Extension in Orono, Maine, or Sonia Schloemann at the University of Massachusetts Extension in Amherst, Massachusetts.

 New England is considered the northern edge of the climatic zone in which highbush blueberries can be grown.
 As a result, a number of disease problems associated with cold stress, particularly canker diseases, are more common here than in other blueberry growing areas.
 High soil acidity (low pH) and relatively high organic matter are essential for optimum production.

 Blueberry has very specific soil requirements, dictated by its unique root structure.
 The blueberry root system is composed primarily of fine, fibrous roots near the soil surface.
 These fibrous roots lack root hairs, so the root system has a relatively low absorptive capacity.
 Blueberry roots are unable to penetrate compacted soils and have limited tolerance to excessively wet or dry soils.
 The shallow root system is sensitive to both high and low temperature extremes.

 Ideal blueberry soil is a well-drained, yet moist sandy loam soil with a pH of 4.5 to 5.2.
 If pH reduction is necessary, elemental sulfur can be broadcast and incorporated in advance of planting.
 Soil organic matter levels should be augmented through the use of pre-plant green manure cover crops and the addition of peat moss at planting.
-In addition, a layer of organic mulch (wood chips, bark, sawdust, pine needles) 3 to 4 inches thick helps to protect roots from high temperature injury in summer and cold temperature injury in winter as well as reduce moisture stress.
+In addition, a layer of organic mulch (wood chips, bark, sawdust, pine needles) 3 to 4 inches thick helps to protect roots from high temperature injury in summer and cold temperature injury in winter as well as reduce moisture stress and suppress weeds.